Adriaan Reland: Research on Middle East

 Reland, through compiling Arabic texts, completed De religione Mohammedica libri duo in 1705.
 This work, extended in 1717, was considered the first objective survey of Islamic beliefs and practices.
 It quickly became a reference work throughout Europe and was translated into Dutch, English, German, French and Spanish.

 Reland also extensively researched Middle Eastern locations and biblical geography, taking interest in Palestine.
 He published Antiquitates Sacrae veterum Hebraeorum (1708) and Palaestina ex monumentis veteribus illustrata (1714), in which he described and mapped the biblical peoples, and ancient geography of Palestine.

 Reland retained his professorship for his entire life, and additionally became a noted poet.
 In 1718, at age 41, he died of smallpox in Utrecht.

+Cartography

+"Nova Imperii Persici deliniatio", a map of the Persian Empire based on the geographical research of Adriaan Reland and engraved by Matthaeus Seutter, Augsburg, c.
+1727.

+Reland also produced several maps based on his research into the geography of Asia and the Near East.
+His cartographic work formed part of his broader scholarly interest in the languages, history, and religions of eastern regions.

+Among his geographical works was a map of the Persian Empire published in 1705.
+The map attempted to reconcile information from Persian and Arabic geographical traditions with existing European cartography and introduced Persian place-names more systematically to European readers.

+Reland also published a map of Japan in 1715.
+Unlike many contemporary European maps, it relied heavily on Japanese geographical sources.
+The map later served as the basis for the map of Japan included in Engelbert Kaempfer's History of Japan (1729).

+In addition to these works, Reland produced maps relating to Palestine and other parts of Asia, reflecting his attempt to combine linguistic scholarship with geographical reconstruction of regions described in historical texts.